-Fall 2016 will open November 2, 2015, closes January 29, 2016.
+Incoming Fall 2016 application if closed.
+Incoming Fall 2017 will open November 1, 2016, closes January 31, 2016.
 You must have a Chabot student ID to apply.
-New for Fall 2016: all applicants must attend one information meeting.
+All applicants must attend one information meeting.
 Information meeting tickets will be issued at the meetings.
-The meetings will be held the first TUESDAY of each month in spring 2015; March, April, May (at LPC) and in fall 2015 September, October, November and December.
+The meetings will be held the first TUESDAY of each month in spring 2016; March, April, May (at LPC) and in Fall 2016 September, October, November and December.
 No reservation is required room 1900, building 1908 on the Chabot Campus.

 The program prepares graduates who can contribute to the advancement of nursing science and influence changes in a variety of settings within the health care system.
 The graduate possesses a repertoire of knowledge, skills and attributes that serve as the foundation for safe, competent practice and lifelong learning.
 Upon satisfactory completion of this program, the graduate is eligible to take the National Council Licensing Examination for Registered Nursing (NCLEX-RN).
 Forty nursing students are admitted each August to begin the two-year program leading to the AA Degree in Nursing.